Envirometrix/PredictiveSoilMapping/01-Introduction.md

 In the first case uncertainty is directly reported by a geostatistical model.
-However, any model is a simplified representation of reality, and so is the geostatistical model, so that if our assumptions are incorrect then also the estimate of the uncertainty will also be poor.
+However, any model is a simplified representation of reality, and so is the geostatistical model, so that if our assumptions are incorrect then also the estimate of the uncertainty will be poor.
 A model-free assessment of uncertainty can be produced by collecting independent samples, preferably by using some pre-defined probability sampling [@Brus2011EJSS].
 This procedure basically works the same way as